revij/Auto-Tcpdump/README.md

 # Auto-Tcpdump
 Detects DDoS attacks and capture the traffic then dump lol
+## Background

+I didn't test it out yet so lmk if you get errors

 ## Setup (Ubuntu and Debian)
 ``` sudo apt-get install dos2unix```